Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

   })
 })
 ```
+We updated the **Sequelize plugin** to not only create and attach the Sequelize instance but also to **load and attach all models** to Fastify.
+First, we initialize Sequelize with SQLite as the storage and disable logging for cleaner output.
+Then, we import our models by passing the Sequelize instance (`require('../models')(sequelize)`) and attach them to Fastify using `fastify.decorate('models', models)`.
+This allows us to access all models easily anywhere in the application through `fastify.models`.
+Finally, the `onClose` hook ensures that the database connection is **gracefully closed** when the server shuts down.

-**Update Authentication Routes with Sequelize** We refactor auth.js to use the User model, simplifying database interactions.
+**Update Authentication Routes with Sequelize**
+We refactor auth.js to use the User model, simplifying database interactions.

 **routes/auth.js (updated):**
 ```